-Additionally, threshold values for the earnings test are available in Table 6 by year.
-If a beneficiary is dually entitled (i.e., receiving both own old-age and spousal benefits) and the beneficiary works, then reductions to spousal benefits are applied first (Formula 3) and reductions to their own benefits are applied second.
-If both the beneficiary and their spouse work, then Formula 4 is applied first and Formula 3 is applied second.
+If a beneficiary is dually entitled (i.e., receiving both own old-age and survivor benefits) and the beneficiary works, then reductions to survivor benefits are applied first (Formula 3) and reductions to their own benefits are applied second.
 See §1804 of the the Social Security Handbook (SSA, 2022) or Appendix A of CRS (2021) for additional information and examples.

-· If benefits are reduced while working, does it effect future benefits?
+• If benefits are reduced while working, does it effect future benefits?
 Answer: No